BayAreaMetro/transit-passenger-surveys/SOP.md

 6. San Mateo County Transit District (SamTrans)
 7. Santa Clara Valley Transportation Authority (VTA)

 Federally-funded Bay Area operators not listed above will pay no cost to survey their service.
 MTC recognizes that operators might sometimes have surveying goals beyond satisfying baseline Title VI requirements, and that they might wish to leverage MTC's procurement to fulfill them.
 For example, an operator may want to implement a survey of special populations (such as attendees to sporting events) or to better understand which modes passengers use to get to/from certain rail stations, bus stops, or ferry terminals.
 Such augmented efforts can typically cost the operator less - and be more efficient than a separate procurement - when administered in combination with existing MTC surveying.
 MTC will make every reasonable effort to accommodate such requests, and to work with operators to develop the necessary inter-agency agreements (or to modify existing agreements) for funding them.
-Addiitonal scope of this kind will be added at the operator's sole expense.
+Additional scope of this kind will be added at the operator's sole expense.

 ## Data Sharing